Care arrangements when parents have separated

 What is a Parenting Order?

-Parenting orders are made by the Family Court to decide who will have day-to-day care of a child and who can have contact with a child.
-They are made as a last resort when parents haven’t been able to agree on these things themselves.
+Parenting Orders are made by the Family Court to decide who will have day-to-day care of a child and who can have contact with a child.
+They are made as a last resort when parents haven’t been able to agree on things themselves.

 However, they’re sometimes also made as “Consent Orders” – this is where the parents have reached an agreement and have asked the court to turn the terms of the agreement into a court order.

-Note: You usually won’t be able to apply for a Parenting Order unless you and the other person have already tried to resolve the disagreement through the Family Court’s “Family Dispute Resolution” process.
+You usually won’t be able to apply for a Parenting Order unless you and the other person have already tried to resolve the disagreement through the Family Court’s “Family Dispute Resolution” process.
 The person applying must also have attended the Family Court’s “Parenting Through Separation” course.
-(See below in this section, “Compulsory steps before you can apply for a Parenting Order”.)
+See below in this section, “What you need to do before you can apply for a Parenting Order”

 What is “day-to-day care” and “contact”?